 Other types of seeds can get carried by the wind, like Cotten Wood trees.
 These seeds glide in the air until they are able to settle on the ground and can begin to grow.

 Do you have any questions about growing your own trees?
-Send us a message and we’d be happy to share our thoughts!
+Send one of our tree service professionals a message and we’d be happy to share our thoughts!
+Feel free to reach out to us HERE.